magg-ting/music-metrics-db/README.md

 <!-- CONTRIBUTING -->
 <div id="contributing">
   <h2>Contributing</h2>
-  <p>If you have a suggestion that would make this project better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".</p>
+  <p>All feedback and suggestions are welcome.
+If you have a suggestion that would make this project better, please fork the repo and create a pull request.
+You can also open an issue with the tag "enhancement".</p>
   <ol>
     <li>Fork the Project</li>
     <li>Create your Feature Branch (<code>git checkout -b feature/AmazingFeature</code>)</li>